11 Jul 2016 Protection from Power Surges and Outages (Podcast 531)

 Although unrelated to surge protection, there are a couple of other things that I did over the last week that might be valuable to you, so I’d like to mention these before we wrap up.
-The first one, is that after I had connected my iMac directly to the cable modem via the Ethernet port on my Belkin hub, I did a speed test on my Internet connection using speedtest.net.
+The first one is that after I had connected my iMac directly to the cable modem via the Ethernet port on my Belkin hub, I did a speed test on my Internet connection using speedtest.net.
+(I now use http://compari.tech/speed because they donate to worthy charities everytime people use the service.)
 I just wanted to check that it was not slow, but I was blown away to see that I was getting around 255 Mbps, as opposed to the usual 6o to 70 Mbps that I generally see.

-I did a bit of poking around online, and found that in the AirPort Utility that comes with the Mac OS, if you look under the Wireless tab, then click Wireless Options, there are two pulldowns for 2.4GHz and 5GHz Channels.
+I did a bit of poking around online and found that in the AirPort Utility that comes with the Mac OS, if you look under the Wireless tab, then click Wireless Options, there are two pulldowns for 2.4GHz and 5Hz Channels.
 Leaving these at the default setting of Automatic slows down your internet connection.

-If you have a lot of other wireless network signals coming into your building, you might need to try a few different numbers to get a good channel, but I just selected 10 for the 2.4GHz Channel and 36 for the 5GHz Channel, and retried the speedtest.net test, and my Internet connection was back up at 255 Mbps!
+If you have a lot of other wireless network signals coming into your building, you might need to try a few different numbers to get a good channel, but I just selected 10 for the 2.4GHz Channel and 36 for the 5GHz Channel and tried the speedtest.net (or http://compari.tech/speedtest) again, and my Internet connection was back up at 255 Mbps!
 I couldn’t believe it!
 I’d been using my Internet at a quarter the speed since I bought my original AirPort Extreme three years ago.